 When people in Washington want to solve a problem, they turn to the senior United States Senator from Maine, Susan Collins.
 First elected in 1996, Senator Collins has earned a national reputation as an effective legislator who works across party lines to seek consensus on our nation’s most important issues.
-For the past four consecutive years, Senator Collins has ranked as the most bipartisan member of the U.S. Senate by the Lugar Center and Georgetown University.
+For the past five consecutive years, Senator Collins has ranked as the most bipartisan member of the U.S. Senate by the Lugar Center and Georgetown University.

 Senator Collins has had a long-standing interest in health care.
 In 1997, she founded the Senate Diabetes Caucus and has led the effort to more than triple federal funding for diabetes research.
-As Senate co-chair of the Congressional Task Force on Alzheimer’s Disease, she has worked to increase funding for Alzheimer’s research and to strengthen support for family caregivers.
+As the founder and co-chair of the Congressional Task Force on Alzheimer’s Disease, she has worked to increase funding for Alzheimer’s research and to strengthen support for family caregivers.
 She is also a tireless advocate for education and has visited and read to children at hundreds of hundreds of schools across Maine.
 A champion for America’s small businesses, Senator Collins is proud of the 100 percent rating she receives from the National Federation of Independent Business, our nation’s leading small business organization.

 Constituent service has always been one of Senator Collins’ top priorities.
 During her time in the Senate, she has helped tens of thousands of Mainers resolve issues with federal agencies at six constituent service centers throughout Maine.

-Senator Collins was born December 7, 1952 and raised in Caribou, Maine, where her family runs a fifth-generation lumber business, founded by her ancestors in 1844.
+Senator Collins was born December 7, 1952, and raised in Caribou, Maine, where her family runs a fifth-generation lumber business, founded by her ancestors in 1844.
 A Phi Beta Kappa graduate of St. Lawrence University, she is married to Thomas A. Daffron and resides in Bangor, Maine.